-FST2180 (Arranged) 1 cr. hrs.
-Advanced Wilderness Search and Rescue
+FST2180 (Arranged) 1 cr. hr.
+Advanced Wilderness Search/Rescue

-Prerequisite: FST2160 or instructor consent.
-A continuation from FST2160 and is designed to provide the successful student with advanced knowledge and skills for locating and helping individuals in an outdoor setting.
+Prerequisite: FST2160 with a minimum grade of C or instructor consent.

+A continuation of FST2160, this course is designed to provide the successful student with advanced knowledge and skills for locating and helping individuals in an outdoor setting.
 Provides instruction and practical exercises that advance the student's knowledge and skills within this subject, including the addition of stressors to provide realism to the situations posed for problem-solving.

-FST2220 (Arranged) 1 cr. hrs.
+FST2220 (Arranged) 1 cr. hr.
 Managing in a Changing Environment

-Focuses on the four major areas having an impact on the future of fire service, economic, social, political, and technological influences.
+Focuses on the four major areas having an impact on the future of fire service, economic, social, political and technological influences.

 FST2224 (Arranged) 3 cr. hrs.
-Strategic and Tactical Considerations on the Fireground
+Strategic and Tactical Considerations/ Fireground

-Prerequisite: FST1050, Firefighter Technology or current rating of Firefighter I & II through the Missouri Division of Fire Safety.
+Prerequisite: FST1050 with a minimum grade of C or current rating of Firefighter I and II through the Missouri Division of Fire Safety.

-Provides information to Incident Commanders for the standardization and implementation of one standard management tool for those operating on the scene of fire emergencies.
+Provides information to incident commanders for the standardization and implementation of one standard management tool for those operating on the scene of fire emergencies.

-FST2320 (Arranged) 1 cr. hrs.
+FST2320 (Arranged) 1 cr. hr.
 Incident Command System: Basic

-Designed to introduce and define the incident command system and its evolution into an effective system for emergency management that is used in emergency situations that include fires, hazmat, and natural disasters.
-Conducted in compliance with the Federal Emergency Management Institute and the National Fire Academy.
+Designed to introduce and define the incident command system and its evolution into an effective system for emergency management that is used in emergency situations that include fires, hazmat and natural disasters.
+Conducted in compliance with the federal Emergency Management Institute and the National Fire Academy.

-FST2330 (Arranged) 1 cr. hrs.
+FST2330 (Arranged) 1 cr. hr.
 Incident Command System: Intermediate